 5 Things to Expect on Your First Week of Medical School

+Hoping to start medical school this September?
+The last couple of years preparing for medical school felt like an eternity, with constant hurdles along the whole way, but you finally have an offer – and you should be proud of yourself!
 A huge weight has been lifted from your shoulders, however it’s not long till it’s replaced by another: the daunting prospect of starting medical school.
-So: what should you expect on your first day?
+So: what should you expect on your first week of med school?

 Expect to feel overwhelmed

 It’s hard enough starting university, leaving home, maybe even moving to a different city or country, but starting a medical degree can feel all the more overwhelming.
 Aside from getting to grips with uni life, you will be exposed to a whole new language of medical terminology, you will be bombarded with lectures on professionalism and your responsibilities as a medical student and you will be introduced to a completely different way of learning.

 You won’t know where to start and one look at a medical curriculum will make you question whether medicine was a good idea after all.
 However – don’t worry!
 There’s plenty of time to learn everything.
 It’s amazing how quickly you will adjust and how much you will learn in one year.
 So be patient and take everything one step at a time.